pylbm/pylbm/doc/_source/learning_scheme.rst

   toward an equilibrium value denoted :math:`{\boldsymbol f}^{\textrm{eq}}`.

-  pyLBM uses the framework of d'Humières: the linear operator of the collision is diagonal in a special basis called moments denoted by :math:`{\boldsymbol m} = (m_0,\ldots,m_{q-1})`.
+  pylbm uses the framework of d'Humières: the linear operator of the collision is diagonal in a special basis called moments denoted by :math:`{\boldsymbol m} = (m_0,\ldots,m_{q-1})`.
   The change-of-basis matrix :math:`M` is such that